Psycho-Educational Assessment Process

 The DSM-V categorises a Specific Learning Disability / Disorder as Mild, Moderate or Severe.
 It is expected that a formal assessment will identify the level of severity of the specific learning disability / disorder.
 The categorisations as outlined in the DSM-V are provided below.

-Mild There is some difficulty experienced in one or two academic domains but is mild enough that the individual will be able to compensate or function well when provided appropriate accommodations or support services.
+Mild There is some difficulty experienced in one or two academic domains but is mild enough that the individual will be able to compensate or function well when provided appropriate adjustments or support services.

 Severe There are severe difficulties in learning skills affecting several academic domains.
 These difficulties indicate that the student will require individualised and specialised interventions and teaching.
-Even with these accommodations difficulties may persist and can impact on the individual being able to complete activities efficiently.
+Even with these adjustments difficulties may persist and can impact on the individual being able to complete activities efficiently.

 The Australian context for assessment of Specific Learning Disability